 One of those is a Retirement Allocation Fund once you reach retirement age.

 Each PERS Member with an existing IAP account will

 be invested in a single IAP Target date Fund based on a five-year range of

-birth years (see below).
+birth years (see bottom of this page for a chart of birthdates and funds).
 Please note that the “target date” in no way dictates

 when you have to or will be eligible to retire (see normal retirement age

 eligibility for Tier

 One, Tier Two, and OPSRP

 members); the date is based on an approximate retirement age of 65.